konflux-ci/architecture/ADR/0006-log-conventions.md

 It is best to avoid using the same key as the log collectors in our controller logs, to avoid confusion.

-### TaskRun logs
+### Out of Scope

-TaskRun logs are specifically out of scope of this ADR.
+**TaskRun logs** are specifically out of scope of this ADR.
 Those logs are typically meant to be viewed and interpreted by users.
 Use human-readable strings for most logs in that context.

+**Upstream controllers** are also out of scope.
+Where possible, influence upstream controllers to align to this ADR.
+It would just be nice.
+But it would be unreasonable to try to bring all of our dependencies under the same log scheme.

+**User application** logs are out of scope.
+Obviously, we cannot control their log format, nor do we want to for the goals of this ADR.

 ## Consequences